I turned on my mobile, as I have an Argentina SIM card.

 Annoyingly, even though he knew I was going there, he didn't allow me to take my bike.

 We made the 70 kilometre journey very quickly in a huge and empty pickup truck.
 Collected my money and he did his chores.

 Then we returned the same way.

 Fast.
 And in a huge empty pickup truck.

-I was annoyed but at least I knew now the road was not too challenging and that I had a tailwind all the way there.
+On the weay back, I was annoyed but at least I knew now the road was not too challenging and that I had a tailwind all the way there.